delapuente/mtask/README.md

 ## Why to use it?

-μTask is here to provide two things: an (almost) language independant rules to define tasks and visual feedback.
+μTask is here to provide two things: a language-independant set of rules to define tasks and visual feedback.

 You can use the rules to open a simple txt document and keep your tasks organized but you can copy the contents of that document to the editor pad and get a visual representation of how are you doing.